ebyass/sei-project-04/README.md

 ![Wireframe](frontend/src/images/9.png)

-We chose to build one Medium Model which linked to Categories using the foreign key for the one to many relationship and linked to Genres with a many to many relationship.
+We chose to build one Medium Model which linked to Categories using a foreign key for the one to many relationship and linked to Genres with a many to many relationship.

-We knew the importance of clear planning from previous projects and used Trello and daily stand ups to organise ourselves and set daily goals.
+We knew the importance of clear planning from previous projects and used daily stand ups to organise ourselves, set daily goals, help each other and hold each stay on target.

 By day 2 we were happy with the wireframes and could start work on the backend.
 As we were both relatively new to Python and SQL databases, we worked on this through pair programming.